deocampo/deocampo.github.io/README.md

 _Aside from the 'deocampo.github.io' project that contains the source code for these introductory pages, my projects are organized in the following categories:_

-### Barebones ( -barebones)
+### Barebones Software Development (bsd-*)
-Project containing code snippets, normally executable via command line.
+Projects containing code snippets, normally executable via command line.

 #### Java
 Projects with a few programs that can be compiled and executed via command line.